 It’s difficult to explain to the world how infertility feels like and its impact on life.
 I am Swetha and this is my story.
 I always wanted to have a family.
 My husband and I married in our early twenties.
 We developed a serious relationship in a short period of time and discussed things like having kids.
-For the first two years of marriage I was on birth control, but we knew we eventually wanted a big family.
-For the next few months me and my husband had been trying to conceive, never expecting any problems, but after trying for over two years nothing had happened.
-After a while we realized it was a more serious problem.
+For the first two years of marriage, I was on birth control, but we knew we eventually wanted a big family.
+For the next few months I and my husband had been trying to conceive, never expecting any problems, but after trying for over two years nothing had happened.
+After a while, we realized it was a more serious problem.

-We were first a little scared but then after researching online we consulted an IVF specialist and came to know that I was suffering from poor egg quality due to my age, I was counselled very well and made aware of all my options.
+We were first a little scared but then after researching online we consulted an IVF specialist and came to know that I was suffering from poor egg quality due to my age, I was counseled very well and made aware of all my options.

-The most important thing is that I was confident I will get pregnant the moment I first visited the doctor, after she explained me the steps of the IVF treatment we took a decision for it as we had complete faith in the doctor by then.
+The most important thing is that I was confident I will get pregnant the moment I first visited the doctor, after she explained to me the steps of the IVF treatment we took a decision for it as we had complete faith in the doctor by then.

-IVF is one of the common form of ART (Assisted Reproductive Technology).
+IVF is one of the common forms of ART (Assisted Reproductive Technology).
 It is the most effective treatment for most types of infertility.
 The eggs are fertilized in a laboratory and the resulting embryos are then placed into the uterus 2 to 5 days later.

 After taking the IVF treatment I waited to see if our embryos that had formed, were healthy.
 Most often they were not, due to my genetic translocation.
 Finally, I was lucky enough to be able to have an embryo to transfer.

-After two weeks of the transfer I had undergone a blood test to find out if I was really pregnant.
+After two weeks of the transfer, I had undergone a blood test to find out if I was really pregnant.
 My husband and I were finally able to conceive our daughter with the help of Dr. Vandana.